ElvenTools/elven-tools-website/src/docs/landing-page.md

 Landing page based on the [Next](https://nextjs.org/) framework.

 <div class="docs-info-box">
   The landing page template is still in progress.
-ETA: 04 Apr 2022!
+ETA moved to: 08 Apr 2022!
 </div>

 ### Why Next?